AlfonsoG-dev/nvim/README.md

 >- NodeJS: set up the node path environment variable.
 >>- open coc configuration using: `nvim ~/AppData/Local/nvim/coc-settings.json`
 >>- change the node path to the environment variable: `C:/Program Files/nodejs` or use the path to the node installation.

+>- clangd: set up the clang lenguage server: use `CocCommand clangd.install`
+>- on windows you need MinGW

 ---